How to Remove Paint from Plastic: 2 Easy and Effective Methods

 There are different ways to remove paint from plastic, from using tools to dissolving it with chemicals.
 Some chemicals might deform softer kinds of plastic.
 Tools may scratch the surface of the plastic as well.
 Being a miniature hobbyist, I have tried scraping off paint, to soak my figures in brake fluid.

-Below, I have compiled a list of different ways and methods to remove that unwanted paint from plastic.
+Below, I have compiled a list of different ways and methods to remove unwanted paint from plastic.

 Some of these may prove to be tedious, but surely, all of the methods will get that paint off.
 There are many different types of plastic, and the methods below are applicable to most, except, of course, plastics that are soft as plastic bags.
 Also, make sure to follow safety measures when doing the methods below.